3 Guidelines for Decreasing Back Pain

 His neck and upper back joints were tight, so treatment was done to increase his mobility.
 His postural muscles were tight and weak, so stretches and exercises were given to relax and strengthen his muscles.
 After a few weeks his pain was significantly improved…

-Stretching tight structures and strengthening weak muscles, are both important in decreasing back and neck pain.
+Guideline 2: stretching tight structures and strengthening weak muscles are both important for decreasing pain.

 Patients are never too old to improve their strength and mobility!
 We can all improve flexibility and strength.
 Improved mobility and strength will help reduce our pain.